KeithG33/ChessBot-Battleground/README.md

 <!-- - (*coming soon*) Stockfish Data: position evaluation, puzzle solutions, best-move sequences   -->

-The PyTorch `ChessDataset` is provided in `chessbot/data/dataset.py` to load the data for training.
+The PyTorch `ChessDataset` is provided in `chessbot/data/dataset.py` to load the data for training, which has the following format:

 ```python
 import chessbot.data.ChessDataset